Jason-Z1/DataPulse/README.md

 #### Development Mode

+1. Make sure that your Integrated Development Environment (IDE) is set to the right python interpreter and run DataPulse/backend/etl/query_api.py
+- This starts the script to search the data in your local storage for whenever the StockSearchEngine.jsx sends an endpoint to fetch data from the specific stock and intervals.

-Start the React development server:
+2. Start the React development server:

 ```bash
 cd DataPulse/stock-search-app